-To find lakes with lake trout, you’ll want to refer to this map trout lakes.
+To find lakes with lake trout, you’ll want to refer to this list of trout lakes.

 Lake trout are open water predators, cruising over basins searching for prey items.
 Finding forage species – such as suspended ciscoes or rainbow smelt – is a good way to find a likely place to fish for lake trout.
 If you find their prey, you are likely to encounter a lake trout at some point in the day.